jerewill-cisco/intersight-terraform-simplified/README.md

 ### Profile and Template files

 Profiles aggregate the policy and pool objects into something that can be applied to equipment.
-One example is provided for each.
+At least one example is provided for each type, and a server profile example is provided for FI Attached and Standalone targets in [profile_ucs_server.tf](profile_ucs_server.tf).

 There is also one example Server Profile Template.
 This template may be used from Intersight using the [Derive Profiles](https://intersight.com/help/saas/features/servers/operate#server_profile_templates) action.
 While it is straightforward to create such templates from Terraform, it is not yet possible to use them from Terraform.